This is the last article in the test automation series. This article summarizes the best practices and strategies for doing test automation.

 #1.
 Hire a Dedicated Automation Engineer or Team

 #2.
-An automation tool is important, but it is not the solution of everything
+An automation tool is important, but it is not the solution to everything

 #3.
 Select the automation tool which is familiar to your resources